eCommerce

 Should I Switch From WooCommerce to Shopify?

-As outlined in this post, there is no one-size-fits-all answer for which platform is “better.”
+As outlined in this post, no one-size-fits-all answer for which platform is “better.”
 It all comes down to what the merchant needs.
 If a merchant prefers a more streamlined solution that allows them to hit the ground running with minimal setup, we recommend Shopify.
 On the other hand, those who want to be hands-on with every detail and element of their site and business should choose WooCommerce.

 Article Sources